michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

   fields are provided under a different object.

-- [C-Lightning #2524][] records details about failed attempts to forward payments to the database and will display details in the `listforwards` RPC.
+- [C-Lightning #2524][] records details about failed attempts to forward payments so that it can later display those details in the `listforwards` RPC.

 - [Bitcoin Core #15939][] removes the build target for 32-bit Windows,